 It is entirely consonant with this pattern that men are charged with wielding the power of the Word, and waging war against sin and error.
 This is exemplified in the pastoral office: rightly dividing the word of truth (in the Greek, literally something like cutting a straight road; cf. LXX).
 Preaching the word in season and out of season is paradigmatic to the pastoral office.
-Paul explicitly likens pastors to soldiers—an exclusively masculine occupation (cf. Dt 22:5):
+Paul explicitly likens pastors to soldiers who must “wage the good warfare” (1 Tim 1:18)—an exclusively masculine profession (cf. Dt 22:5):

 …and what you have heard from me in the presence of many witnesses entrust to faithful men, who will be able to teach others also.
 Share in suffering as a good soldier of Christ Jesus.
 (2 Timothy 2:2–3)

-If the pastoral office is the exemplification of the masculine pattern, then it is an antipattern for women; thus, a woman conforming to that pattern is playing the man.
+Since the pastoral office is the exemplification of the masculine pattern, it is indeed an antipattern for women; thus, a woman conforming to that pattern is playing the man.